 The situation between 1995 and 2000 changed significantly.
 Most countries show a declining trend in vulnerability from 1995 to 2000.
 The exceptions are Costa Rica, the Dominican Republic, El Salvador, and Ecuador where vulnerability increased slightly, and Argentina, which posted a significant increase in vulnerability.
 The case of Argentina is particularly noteworthy because, in 1985 and 1990, it had the lowest PVI of any of the countries studied.
-However, vulnerability had increased markedly by 1995 and posted another increase in 2000.
+However, vulnerability had increase in 2000.
 The countries with the lowest relative PVI are Chile, Costa Rica and Colombia.